SDarkMagic/tolg-notes/docs/sessions/Session 62 - 2.24.25.md

 	- This works, he's stuck in the rock
 - Discussion moves to whether or not [[Isla]] will be coming along with us
 - The remainder of the [[Water Genasi]] were in hiding after the calamity, until one day the water in the cavern they were hiding in began to drain
-- Likely [[illithids]] descended upon them and took the people through the portals forcefully
+- Likely [[Illithids]] descended upon them and took the people through the portals forcefully
 	- The people were turned to stone in the process
 - This happened about 20 years ago when [[Isla]] was still a young girl
-- Her crystal is originally from the [[astral plain]]
+- Her crystal is originally from the [[Astral Plain]]
 - People begin to head off to bed
 - [[Ardric]] returns to his parent's house to sleep
 	- He casts ceremony: wedding on his parents